-- 1.L.
-For this project the following terms will be in use: - 1.L.1) Project Planning Team = Dane County staff from the Dane County Sheriff's Office, Public Works Engineering Division, Administration, County Executive's Office, the architect / engineering design team (A/E), a commissioning agent & the CM.
-Occasionally, others may be asked to join or provide input to this team. - 1.L.2) Project Committee = a group of individuals selected by the Chair of the Public Protection & Judiciary Committee & the Sheriff.
-The CM shall be present & provide input for the meetings of this group.
-Plan two meetings
+- 1.K.
+For this project the following terms will be in use: - 1.K.1) Project Planning Team = Dane County staff from the Dane County Sheriff's Office, Public Works Engineering Division, Administration, County Executive's Office, Construction Manager (CM), architect / engineering design team (A/E) & commissioning agent (CA).
+Occasionally, others may be asked to join or provide input to this team. - 1.K.2) Project Committee = a group of individuals selected by the Chair of the Public Protection & Judiciary Committee & the Sheriff.
+The A/E & CM shall be present & provide input for the meetings of this group.